-All students participating in the program stay at Rochester Institute of Technology in the Mark Ellingson Residence Hall.
-A residence director and staff provide supervision, and the student staff ratio is around 10:1.
-Three meals a day are included and provided at the Grace Watson Dining Hall.
+All students participating in the program stay at Rochester Institute of Technology in our residence halls.
+Residence directors and staff provide around-the-clock supervision, and the staff ratio is 10:1.
+Three meals a day are included and provided by our dining halls.

 Explore Your Future is a career exploration program that focuses on career and personal awareness.
 The exploration activities promote an understanding of career options and the skills required for individuals to succeed in the career area that best matches their interests.

 The goals of the program are to provide college-bound students with the opportunity to have a hands-on experience in the following career areas: arts, business, computer science, engineering, health sciences, information technology, and science.
 Students will develop an understanding of the technical, professional and liberal arts preparation necessary to be successful in a variety of careers.

 - Students are assigned to homeroom groups, each of which is led by a career counselor.
 In these groups, students focus on topics related to their interests, learning styles, values and decision-making abilities.
 Each day the students attend classes in career counseling for an hour and a half; and attend technical classes with hands-on activities for four hours.

 - Students will learn about a career development theory developed by Dr. John Holland.
 The theory states that if individuals choose careers that best match their interests, and identify the environment in which they prefer to work, they will enjoy greater job satisfaction and career success.